dret/webconcepts/concepts/link-relation/create.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/create"
 title:         "Link Relation: create"
+concept-name:  Link Relation
+concept-value: create
 description: "This indicates a target to use for creating new instances of a schema.
 This link definition SHOULD be a submission link with a non-safe method (like POST)."
 ---